epam/ai-dial/docs/user-guide.md

 In this section, you can choose the language model for communication, as well as an Assistant or Application to implement specific behavior for the LLM.

 ### Language Models

+1. In the **Talk to** area, click **See full list...** to display all the available models, applications and assistants.
+2. All tabs (Models, Applications and Assistants) are enabled by default.
+To display just Models, disable the rest and keep the **Models** tab active.
+3. To select a model: click any of the available models or select its version in the dropdown list.
+The selected model will appear in the models list as pre-selected for the new conversation.

 ![](./img/all_models.png)